tlubke/seamstress/README.md

 by default seamstress looks for and runs a file called `script.lua` in either the current directory or in `~/seamstress/`. this behavior can be overridden, see `seamstress -h` for details.

+## docs

+the lua API is documented [here](https://ryleealanza.org/assets/doc/index.html). to regenerate docs, you'll need [LDoc](https://github.com/lunarmodules/ldoc), which requires Penlight. with both installed, running `ldoc .` in the base directory of seamstress will regenerate documentation.

 ## acknowledgments